 The term “net premium reserve” (NPR) means the amount determined in Section 3 of VM-20.

-The term “non-guaranteed elements” (NGE) means either: (a) dividends under participating policies or contracts; or (b) other elements affecting life insurance or annuity policyholder/contract-holder costs or values that are both established and subject to change at the discretion of the insurer.
+The term “non-guaranteed elements” (NGE) means either: (a) dividends under participating policies or contracts; or (b) other elements affecting life insurance or annuity policyholder/contract holder costs or values that are both established and subject to change at the discretion of the insurer.

 The term “non-material secondary guarantee” means a secondary guarantee (SG) that meets the following parameters at time of issue: